nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Instead of typing the full status name, just enter the first letter of the intended status (e.g. `s/b` is a shortcut for `s/BOOKMARKED`)**.
 Adding internships maintains the current sorted order of the display list (as opposed to adding to the back of the list).
-By default, the list is sorted by company name.
+By default, the list is sorted by date of creation.
 An internship is assumed to have at most one contact person.
 Duplicate internships are not allowed.
 An internship is considered to be duplicate if there already exists an internship in the list with the exact same company name and role (case-sensitive).